 Thompson told police that she had smoked some spice and couldn't remember what had happened.

-The police contacted the child's father who said the couple was watching the child that day and were not supposed to leave the house where they were babysitting.
+The police contacted the child's father who said the couple were watching the child that day and were not supposed to leave the house where they were babysitting.

 The department of children's services took custody of the child.

 Both Tanner and Thompson are facing charges for neglect of a dependent and a warrant has been issued for their arrests.

 MORE TOP STORIES | Teacher, student wounded when another student opened fire at Noblesville middle school | Science teacher Jason Seaman being called a hero for stopping school shooter | Noblesville teacher shot 3 times while stopping shooter released from the hospital | Family of girl wounded in Noblesville school shooting thanks everyone for prayers | Man found dead in tent in parking lot at Indianapolis Motor Speedway identified